-What is not to celebrate, today is National Milktart day!
-Milktart meaning milk pie or milk tart, originated from our Dutch heritage in the 1960s when Dutch Settlers started to share their favourite dessert.
+What is not to celebrate, today is National Milk tart day!
+Milk tart meaning milk pie or milk tart.
+Originated from our Dutch heritage in the 1960s when Dutch Settlers started to share their favourite dessert recipe.
 Today no traditional South African celebration, bake sale or bazaar will be perfect without a ‘melktert’ on the dessert table.

 We Celebrate our favourite Milktart today.

 You will find a perfect recipe in almost every South African Recipe book, most definitely in your family’s favourite Kook en Geniet.
-Cooking blogs or Pinterest has many variations of this delightful recipe, including milk-tart ice-cream, swiss roll and of course ‘melktertjies’, the modern South African shooter.
+Cooking blogs and Pinterest has many variations of this delightful recipe, including milk tart ice-cream, swiss roll and of course ‘melktertjies’, the modern South African shooter.

 Sift salt, flour and baking powder together.
 Using your fingers, rub butter in well with dry ingredients until finely distributed.

 Beat eggs and milk together, add sugar.
 Beat well.

 Mix the dry ingredients with egg mixture.
 Allow standing for a while.

 Roll out the dough.
 Place the tart dish upside down on the dough.
 Use a sharp point knife to cut the dough out around the edging of the dish.